Svetoslav-Dev/Voidforge/README.md

 # Voidforge

-Voidforge is a Laravel e-commerce project for selling shirts, with authentication, cart, shipping, checkout, hosted Stripe and PayPal payments, receipts, and an admin panel.
+Voidforge is a Laravel e-commerce storefront for selling shirts, with authentication, catalog browsing, cart and shipping flow, hosted Stripe and PayPal payments, saved addresses and cards, receipts and PDF invoices, queued order emails, and an admin panel.

 ## Stack